Eastern forest–boreal transition

 The eastern forest–boreal transition is a temperate broadleaf and mixed forests ecoregion of North America, mostly in eastern Canada.
 It is a transitional zone or region between the predominantly coniferous Boreal Forest and the mostly deciduous broadleaf forest region further south.

 Location and climate

 The ecoregion includes most of the southern Canadian Shield in Ontario and Quebec north and west of the Saint Lawrence River lowlands.
 The portion in Northeastern Ontario includes the eastern shores of Lake Superior, Greater Sudbury, North Bay, Ontario, Lake Nipissing, the Clay Belt and Temagami.
 Areas in Central Ontario include Muskoka, Parry Sound, Algonquin Park, and Haliburton.
 The Quebec portion takes in Lake Timiskaming, the southern Laurentian Mountains, Quebec City, the Saguenay River, and Saguenay, Quebec.
 There is a separate section of the ecoregion in the Adirondack Mountains in upper New York State, United States.
 However the higher elevations of the Laurentian Mountains and the northern Appalachian Mountains in Canada constitute the Eastern Canadian forests ecoregion.

-The region has a humid continental climate consisting of warm summers and cold, snowy winters, and is warmer towards the south.
+The region has a humid continental climate (Dfb) consisting of warm summers and cold, snowy winters, and is warmer towards the south.